maluyckx/Network_Attacks/report.md

     }
 }
 ```

-The first rule is added to the chain `forward`.
+For `DMZ-servers`, we added the following rules to the `firewall_DMZ.nft` file.

-For `DMZ-servers`, we added these rules to the `firewall_DMZ.nft` file.
+The first rule is added to the chain `output` :
 ```
     ip daddr {10.2.0.0/24, 10.1.0.0/24, 10.12.0.1, 10.12.0.2} ct state established,related accept
     ...